QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `WalterModemSocketListenMode`

-This enumeration determines whether an incomming socket connection should be auto accepted
+This enumeration determines whether an incoming socket connection should be auto accepted.

 <!-- tabs:start -->

 #### **Arduino**

 > **WALTER_MODEM_SOCKET_LISTEN_MODE_DISABLED** = `0` \
-> Incomming socket connections will `not` be auto accepted \
+> Incoming socket connections will `not` be auto accepted \
 > **WALTER_MODEM_SOCKET_LISTEN_MODE_ENABLED** = `1` \
-> Incomming socket connections will be auto accepted
+> Incoming socket connections will be auto accepted

 #### **ESP-IDF**

 > **WALTER_MODEM_SOCKET_LISTEN_MODE_DISABLED** = `0` \
-> Incomming socket connections will `not` be auto accepted \
+> Incoming socket connections will `not` be auto accepted \
 > **WALTER_MODEM_SOCKET_LISTEN_MODE_ENABLED** = `1` \
-> Incomming socket connections will be auto accepted
+> Incoming socket connections will be auto accepted

 <!-- tabs:end -->

 ### `WalterModemsocketSendMode`

-This enumeration determines how the send data should be `expected`
+This enumeration determines how the send data should be `expected`.

 <!-- tabs:start -->